 Rizal advocated political rights and equality for Filipinos, and criticized the power of the Catholic religious orders in the Islands, though he stopped short of advocating independence.
 Rizal returned to Manila in 1892.
 When a revolt broke out in 1896, he was accused of starting it, tried by military tribunal, and executed.

-The idea of renaming a Seattle street in honor of Rizal was originally suggested to then Seattle Mayor Wes Uhlman in 1973 by businessman and Stanford research fellow Trinidad Rojo (1902-1994).
+The idea of renaming a Seattle street in honor of Rizal was originally suggested to Seattle Mayor Wes Uhlman in 1973 by businessman and Stanford research fellow Trinidad Rojo (1902-1994).